 Reservations will be taken as follows:

-New Pet Policy in affect as of August 2011.
-No more than 2 pets per site where pets are permitted.
+Pet Policy in effect: No more than two pets per site where pets are permitted.

-By transporting firewood, you could be spreading diseases and invasive insects that can quickly kill large numbers of trees.
-New York State has several counties with known forest pest infestations, and if firewood continues to be transported across the state, these infestations will rapidly spread.
+By transporting firewood, you could be spreading invasive insects and diseases that can quickly kill large numbers of trees.

-* To be considered treated, firewood must be heat-treated (kiln-dried) to a minimum core temperature of 71 degrees Celsius (165 degrees F) for 75 minutes, and must be labeled as such.
-Firewood that meets these standards can be moved into the state and around the state without restriction.
+*To be considered treated, firewood must be heat-treated (kiln-dried) to a minimum core temperature of 71 degrees Celsius (160 F) for 75 minutes, and must have a label that says "New York Approved Heat-Treated Firewood/Pest Free" along with the producer's name and legal address.
+Firewood that meets these standards and is labeled as such can be moved into NY and around the state without restriction.

-** The self-issued certificate of source is required for those who are transporting firewood that they did not purchase, such as from their own property to a campground.
+**The self-issued certificate of origin is required for those who are transporting firewood that they cut for their own personal use and therefore know where the wood was grown.